Revolutionary Middle Class

-Revolutionary Middle Class (Spanish: Clase Media Revolucionaria) is a left-wing political party in Venezuela.
-It was founded on August 7, 2006 as the electoral arm of the Positive Middle Class movement.
+Revolutionary Middle Class (Spanish: Clase Media Revolucionaria) was a left-wing political party in Venezuela.
+It was founded on August 7, 2006, as the electoral arm of the Positive Middle Class movement.
 It supports President Hugo Chávez.
 In the first election it participated in the party obtained 68,283 votes (0.59%).

-The Secretary-General of Revolutionary Middle Class is Reinaldo Quijada.
+The Secretary-General of Revolutionary Middle Class was Reinaldo Quijada.